AREADNE 2010 Logo dot clear AREADNE 2010

 The language of presentation will be English.

-Registration has not yet opened.
+Registration has closed.

 Internet access will be provided at the Nomikos Conference Centre to only a very limited extent.
 This is a conscious decision to encourage attendees to participate in the conference rather than to be distracted by email and the Web.
 Internet cafes are readily available in Fira for emergencies and extended access.
 The response from our 2006 and 2008 attendees on this policy was overwhelmingly positive.